reinar-kajava/Pygame/README.md

+###Game made by: Reinar Kajava
 # Pygame Project

-A very basic game using the pygame plugin.
+My very first and very basic game in Python

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your machine for development and testing purposes.
 Check LISENCE.md for more information on how you can use this program.
 ### Prerequisites